TSierink/Q201/README.md

-The protocol code can be found in the folders EPL, DEJMPS, BBPSSW and three_to_one.
+The protocol code can be found in the folders EPL, DEJMPS, BBPSSW and three_to_one. (epl_to_target can be ignored)

 The run.sh script shows how we ran multiple simulations with different network.yaml files.
 These files are in yamlfolder and yamlfolder2.